It happened before. Remember?

-America’s Meb Keflezighi pulled away from the lead pack after 8 miles and stride by stride opened what, in his case, turned out to be an insurmountable lead in the 119th Boston Marathon.
+America’s Meb Keflezighi pulled away from the lead pack after 8 miles and opened what turned out to be an insurmountable lead in the 119th Boston Marathon.
 By the time the chasers decided to do something about it, it was too late.

-When Meb topped Heartbreak Hill at 33 Km, (21 miles), he carried a one minute margin and plenty of running left in his legs.
-Though Wilson Chebet came on strong as a Catholic boy fresh from the confessional down Beacon Street, closing to within six seconds with a mile to go in Kenmore Square, Meb had enough in reserve to put a few more seconds on the Kenyan along Boylston Street to become the first American male to win the grand old marathon in 31 years.
+When Meb topped Heartbreak Hill at 33 Km, (21 miles), he held a one minute margin and plenty of running left in his legs.
+Though Wilson Chebet came on as strong as a Catholic boy fresh from the confessional down Beacon Street, closing to within six seconds with a mile to go in Kenmore Square, Meb had enough in reserve to put a few more seconds on the Kenyan along the homestretch to become the first American man to win in 31 years.
 Thrilling stuff, especially the year after the tragic bombings.
 It almost made us believe in redemption.
 And how we cheered.

-Again yesterday at 125th running of the Boston Marathon, in yet another year when the running community looked longingly to Boston to help bring them back together after an emotionally cathartic time, an American man went to the front and began to pull away.
+Again, at yesterday’s 125th Boston Marathon, in yet another year when the running community looked longingly to Boston to help bring them together after a cathartic time, an American man went to the front and began to pull away.

-The self-proclaimed, but somewhat tongue in cheek, “best downhill runner in the world” tumbled down the steep drop off the starting line in full flight, no fear.
-He blitzed the first mile in 4:30, the first kilometer probably in 2:45.
-Not since the first flight of Kenyan runners came to Boston in the late 1980s had we witnessed such a ballsy beginning.
+The self-proclaimed, though somewhat tongue in cheek, “best downhill runner in the world” tumbled down the steep drop off the starting line in full flight, no fear.
+He blitzed the first mile in 4:30, 29 seconds up on the big pack behind.
+Not since the early flights of Kenyan runners came to Boston in the late 1980s had we witnessed such a ballsy beginning.

 Hard to believe, I know.
 That’s the tricky thing about the marathon.
 There are so many dynamics going on within an elite pack, that you’re not always aware of what’s going on up the road or even in the front row.